 Offices at Flacca Field and Barbour Square are larger footprint buildings covering only two storeys.
-Their use of simple building forms, local materials and window detailing.
+Their use of simple building forms, local materials and window detailing is sympathetic to the historic character of the area.

 Offices Barbour Square

 Modern Character Area